nkoda/Work-Sample_Data-Engineer/README.md

 ## Pipeline Specification and DAG Diagram

 The pipeline is defined in Airflow using DAG (Directed Acyclic Graph), where each stage is represented by a task and dependencies between tasks are represented by edges.
-The pipeline specification and diagram can be found in `dags/data_pipeline.py`.
+The pipeline specification can be found in `dags/data_pipeline.py`, and a visual diagram representation can be found in the `docs/data_pipeline.drawio.svg`.

 ## Prerequisites needed before running the Pipeline: